 Rainbow Vegetable Lo Mein

-So let’s get back to the point and chat about lo mein.
-Flavorful and fresh veggie lo mein!
+Fresh and flavorful veggie lo mein!
 And did I mention that it only takes about 35 minutes to pull together?
-Winner, winner, vegetable-packed dinner!

 Tips & Tricks For This Rainbow Vegetable Lo Mein